-The good news is that your office can create a burnout free environment.
+The good news is that your office can create a burnout-free environment.

 What Can You Do?

-To create a burnout free workplace, it is in your company’s best interest to help improve relationships within your company and focus on a healthy workload.
+To create a burnout-free workplace, it is in your company’s best interest to help improve relationships within your company and focus on a healthy workload.
 The following ideas are rooted in these two main areas of improvement.
 Your office can start now to better your workplace and help reduce employee burnout.

 1- Be realistic with assigning tasks & don’t be afraid to delegate

-The last thing you want is your employees to be overwhelmed with the mountain of work piling up on their desk, driving them farther and farther away from any desire to complete it.
+The last thing you want is your employees to be overwhelmed with the mountain of work piling up on their desks, driving them farther and farther away from any desire to complete it.
 Communicate with your employees frequently about their workload and make sure they aren’t becoming overwhelmed by the amount they are being assigned.
 On the flip side, be sure your employees aren’t being assigned too little.
 Lack of work leads to feeling like they are under-appreciated or uninvolved.
-Too few tasks also leads to boredom and may encourage your employees to seek more opportunity elsewhere.
+Too few tasks also lead to boredom and may encourage your employees to seek more opportunity elsewhere.
 To find the perfect balance of workload and tasks, frequently check in with your employees to gauge their performance and level of output.

 To learn more about inter-office communication and daily check-ins with your employees, read our blog post titled ”Winning with Communication: 4 Ways to Improve Office Communication.”